whicter/duolingo-german/basics-1.md

 die Milch = milk

 **_When der becomes den?_**
 - Masculine words that receive the action have special articles.
 The man eats the apple = Der Mann isst den Apfel.

 **_When ein becomes einen? _**
 - Masculine words that receive the action have different articles than nouns that act.
 A man sees a dog = Ein Mann sieht einen Hund.

 Du bist gut. = You are good

-Verb: **sein**
+Verb: <font color=#ffc04c> **sein** </font>

 | Person | Present |
 | --------- | ----------- |